-- It's actually illegal for anyone under the age of 18 to be in an off-licence, unless he or she is with a parent or guardian.
-All off-licences must display a sign to this effect.
+- It’s actually illegal for anyone under the age of 18 to be in an off-licence, unless they are with a parent or guardian.

 - Off-licence sales of alcohol is only permitted between the hours of 10.30 am and 10.00 pm on weekdays and 12.30 pm to 10.00 pm on Sundays.